Welcome to Yoshi’s Home Page

 One of the great joys of being a research academic is being able to spend a lot of one's time working with fantastic students.
 My PhD students who have now graduated include:

-Soon to be added to the above list are R. Derveni and C. Lin and J. McKean.
+Soon to be added to the above list are C. Lin and J. McKean.